lenskit/java.lenskit.org/releases/lenskit-2.1.md

     rating normalization is per-item instead of per-user, this allows item-item builds to be more efficient.

-### SVD CF

 ### Matrix factorization

 -   Refactored FunkSVD to use vectorz vectors and matrices, and have factored-out code useful for other matrix factorization recommenders.

--   **Configuration change:** the FunkSVDItemScorer no longer returns the baseline score for all Items.
+-   **Configuration change:** the `FunkSVDItemScorer` no longer returns the baseline score for all items.
 It now only returns scores for user-item pairs where the scorer has both a user and item vector.
-If you were relying on the old behavior you can configure a FallbackItemScorer with FunkSVDItemScorer as the primary scorer.
+If you were relying on the old behavior you can configure a `FallbackItemScorer` with `FunkSVDItemScorer` as the primary scorer:

+    ```groovy
+    bind ItemScorer to FallbackItemScorer
+    bind (PrimaryScorer, ItemScorer) to FunkSVDItemScorer
+    ```

 ## Evaluator